seyhajin/monkey2/README.md

 # Welcome to Monkey2!

-**Monkey2** is a new programming language designed by Mark Sibly, creator of the ‘Blitz’ range of languages.
+**Monkey2** is a new programming language designed by Mark Sibly, creator of the ï¿½Blitzï¿½ range of languages.

 ### Showcase